 When you use a slow shutter speed like 1/2 second, anything that moves during that half-second gets blurred.
 This includes:

-Flowing water (good blur)
+- Flowing water (good blur) - creates those silky waterfall effects

-Swaying branches (potentially good blur)
+- Swaying branches (potentially good blur) - can add dynamic movement

-Your slightly shaky hands (bad blur)
+- Your slightly shaky hands (bad blur) - ruins the entire shot

-Your inability to hold a camera perfectly still for half a second without a tripod (very bad blur)
+- Your inability to hold a camera perfectly still for half a second without a tripod (very bad blur)

 For the next few articles, we will cover all aspects in more detail.
 Stay tuned.